cloudnativetrainings/trainings/advanced_operations_of_kubernetes_with_kubeone/02_initial-cloud-infra-with-terraform/README.md

    Default is `${var.region}-a` which is fine for almost all the regions.
 If the zone information is not correct, the worker nodes will not be created.
 The *machinedeployment POD* will also generate an error that the specified zone does not exist in that region.

+3. By default, the worker nodes will be [preemptible](https://cloud.google.com/compute/docs/instances/preemptible) machines.
+Please do not change this setting unless you are instructed to.

 ## Execute terraform changes

 * You can see the changes to the Google Cloud infrastructure when you use the following commands: